MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/guidelines-for-panning.md

 **Chaining embedded or nested content**

 -   Use single-axis panning (typically horizontal) and column layouts for text and grid-based content.
-In these cases, content typically wraps and flows naturally from column to column and keeps the user experience consistent and discoverable across Windows Store apps.
+In these cases, content typically wraps and flows naturally from column to column and keeps the user experience consistent and discoverable across UWP apps.

 -   Don't use embedded pannable regions to display text or item lists.
 Because the panning indicators and scroll bars are displayed only when the input contact is detected within the region, it is not an intuitive or discoverable user experience.